Westlake Porter Public Library: History

 In 1981 the library acquired a special mascot.
 A one-eyed gray and black tabby cat named Jiggers moved with the library when the building took permanent residence at 27333 Center Ridge Road in 1985.

 Westlake Porter Public Library's catalog became an online version in 1986.
 The library provided patrons with computers and classes to learn how to use them.
 On October 12, 1992, Paula Miller, library director, joined the staff and shared her vision of the future.
 In the early 1990s, the library took on the role of a community center for advanced telecommunications and multimedia/electronic access.
 Collections also changed to include multimedia such as CDs, videos, and later DVDs.
 Online reference services became available.
 Outreach services expanded.

 The library moved into a temporary facility in 1999 in the old Rego grocery store at 24350 Center Ridge Road, while the building expanded from 32,000 to 75000 sqft.
 July 22, 2002, celebrated the new library’s opening day.
 The cutting edge features combined with enhanced traditional library services.
 Innovative designs upheld the mission of Westlake Porter Public Library, “to educate, empower, enlighten, and excite.”

 Porter Library now offers a drive-up window, children’s imagination stations, listening stations, quiet rooms, meeting rooms, a café, and a gift shop.
 Over 1 million items were borrowed in 2002.
 In 2005, the library added a reading garden, a living room, improved PC scheduling, website enhancements, and digitization.
 On November 29, 2006, Andrew Mangels became the library director.
 The library circulated 1,384,499 items in 2007.

+On April 29, 2023, Westlake Porter Public Library opened a Makerspace and revamped used book store known as the Book Nook, these spaces took over the previous gift shop and cafe spaces.